databoy5000/project-2/README.md

 ### Functionalities
 #### API request & Local Storage
-Below, we are making multiple API requests into one function and saving the result into local storage.
-This way there isn't a need to make these requests every page load, since it isn't a priority to display new quotes across the array of 8k+ quote objects to users.
+Below, we are making multiple API requests into one function and saving the result into `localStorage`.
+This way, the app only makes a single GET request to GoQuotes (8k+ quote objects) (when the component mounts once), at the time when the user l0ads the app for the first time (the drawback is that there currently isn't a system in place to delete the quotes in localStorage when the user leaves/closes the app).

 ```js
 export async function getApiData() {